14th October 2009 - Due to a corruption of some of the script, this post has been moved to:

 The modern pilgrimage, as we know it, really only started in the 1970’s although a motorised pilgrimage was promoted in the Holy Years starting in 1954, complete with a credencial and a diploma at the end.

 David Gitlitz’s imagination was fired by Walter Starkie’s accounts of his pilgrimage experiences.
-When Linda and David walked the old pilgrimage paths across Spain in 1974 they did not meet even one other pilgrim.
+When Linda and David walked the old pilgrimage paths across

 The numbers of pilgrims who have received the Compostela increased from about 6 in 1972 to 114 000 in 2007.
 This was the highest number of pilgrims, outside the Holy Years, since the reanimation of the pilgrimage in the early 1980’s.